FSGpilot/frontend-styleguide/README.md

-# Fællesoffentlig styleguide (FSG) - version 1.0.3
+# Repository for the documentation site for the Frontend styleguide - version 1.0.3

 This repo includes code and documentation for the Frontend Styleguide.
 This styleguide is based on [U.S. Web Design Standards](https://standards.usa.gov/).
+The documentation site can be found [here](https://fsgpilot.github.io/frontend-styleguide/).
+The components project can be found [here](https://github.com/FSGpilot/frontend-styleguide-components).

 ## Running locally